 Since the program started, the Institute has supported 30 defenders from Afghanistan, Azerbaijan, Bangladesh, Cameroon, Cuba, Democratic Republic of Congo, Egypt, Ethiopia, Honduras, Iran, Kuwait, Nicaragua, Niger, Nigeria, Palestine, Pakistan, Russia, Rwanda, South Sudan, Syria, Tajikistan, Venezuela and Yemen.
 The activists come from varying backgrounds – journalists, researchers, bloggers, civic activists, scholars – underscoring the growing repressive nature of governments around the world.
 One activist survived repeated attempts against her life, others were jailed for their activism and all of them left their countries to seek safety and refuge.
 Our support is aimed at helping them re-settle, while remaining engaged in the fight for human rights in their home countries.

-To contact our team, please email [email protected].
+To contact our team at [email protected].

 From our Human Rights Defenders: